 Staff receive regular medical training delivered by the school nurse and are aware of where they can access further information as necessary.

 Where necessary, and in agreement with parents, medicines are administered in school by the Pastoral Care Manager or trained first aider, but only with signed parental consent, and with medicines in the original packaging.

 WHO ARE THE BEST PEOPLE TO TALK TO AT PIMLICO ACADEMY ABOUT MY CHILD'S DIFFICULTIES, SPECIAL EDUCATIONAL NEEDS OR DISABILITY?

 Talk to your child’s teacher or Form Tutor about your concerns.
 If the concern is with a particular subject, you should speak to your child’s subject teacher.

 It is likely that the class teacher will have discussed your concerns with Polly Penrose-Rhodes, the school SENCo, or the Pastoral Care Manager.
 You may wish to email, telephone or arrange a meeting with the SENCo or with the |Pastoral Care Manager.

 If you continue to have concerns, you can arrange to discuss these with Kate Burge, the Acting Principal.
-The CEO, Paul Smith, can be contacted for any concerns that need to be expressed to the Governing Body.
+The CEO of Pimlico Primary's sponsor Future Academies, Paul Smith, can be contacted for any concerns that need to be expressed to the Governing Body.

 HOW DO WE IDENTIFY AND ASSESS PUPILS WITH SEN?